kokoko3k/koko-aio-slang/docs.md

         The strenght of the slotmask (available on type 1 and 2 only) .
 Offset
-        This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to 1
+        This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max

 **Bloom:**
     Acts like Halo, but affects a much wider area and is more configurable.